kuntz09matthew/finance-app/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## Project Structure
+## Modular Design & Folder Structure

-The project uses a modular folder structure for maintainability and scalability:
+This project follows a modular, scalable architecture to ensure maintainability, separation of concerns, and ease of feature development.
+Each major feature or concern is isolated in its own directory, and code is organized for clarity and reusability.

+### Top-Level Structure

-- `src/app/` – Next.js app directory (routing, pages, layouts)
+- `src/app/` – Next.js app directory for routing, layouts, and pages.
+Each route is a folder, supporting nested layouts and server/client components.
-- `src/components/` – Reusable React components
+- `src/components/` – Reusable React components, organized by domain (e.g., `layout/`, `onboarding/`).
+Each component is a single file with one export.
+- `src/features/` – Feature modules (Redux slices, business logic, feature-specific state).
+Each feature has its own folder (e.g., `example/`).
+- `src/hooks/` – Custom React hooks for data fetching, state, or logic reuse.
+Hooks are colocated by domain when possible.
+- `src/api/` – API client modules and data-fetching logic, using a global Axios instance for consistency and error handling.
-- `src/utils/` – Utility functions and helpers
+- `src/utils/` – Utility functions and helpers, shared across the app.
-- `src/config/` – Configuration files and constants
+- `src/config/` – Configuration files, constants, and environment-specific settings.
-- `src/assets/` – Static assets (images, fonts, etc.)
+- `src/assets/` – Static assets (images, fonts, test data).
+Test data for a ~$60k/year household is provided for development and testing.
-- `src/styles/` – Global and modular stylesheets
+- `src/styles/` – Global and modular stylesheets, including Tailwind CSS configuration and custom CSS variables.
+- `src/mocks/` – Mock Service Worker (MSW) setup for API mocking in development and tests.
-- `public/` – Public static files (served at root URL)
+- `public/` – Public static files (served at root URL).

-Each folder is organized to separate concerns and promote code reuse.
-Add new modules or features in the most logical location.
-See the roadmap for further modularization guidance.
+### Architectural Patterns

+- **Single Export per File:** Each component, hook, or utility exports only one symbol (default or named) to avoid confusion and circular dependencies.
+- **No Code Duplication:** Shared logic is abstracted into hooks or utilities.
+Components are reused and never duplicated.
+- **Hooks Usage:** React hooks are only called inside function components or custom hooks, never in regular functions or outside React context.
+- **State Management:** Uses Redux Toolkit for global state, colocated slices in `src/features/`, and React Query for data fetching/caching.
+- **API Layer:** All API calls go through a global Axios client (`src/utils/apiClient.ts`) with global error handling and interceptors.
+- **Testing & Mocking:** MSW is used for API mocking.
+Test data is realistic and based on a ~$60k/year household (see `src/assets/testdata_onboarding.json`).
+- **Theming:** Light/dark mode is supported via Tailwind CSS and a `ThemeSwitcher` component.
+All UI respects theme variables.
+- **Accessibility & Responsiveness:** All components are accessible (WCAG), keyboard navigable, and mobile responsive.

+### Adding New Features

+- Place new features in the most logical folder (e.g., a new slice in `src/features/`, a new page in `src/app/`, or a new component in `src/components/`).
+- Update or add test data in `src/assets/` as needed.
+- Follow the roadmap and quality standards for code style, documentation, and testing.

+For more details, see the [Financial Assistant Roadmap](FINANCIAL_ASSISTANT_ROADMAP.md) and [CHANGELOG.md].

 ## Environment Variables